Contents

 )

-Each item in detail contains loc (field path), msg (human message), and type (machine code), which client libraries can parse programmatically.
+Each item in detail holds loc (field path), msg (human message), and type (machine code).
+Client libraries can parse those by code, not by guess.

-Two FastAPI decorator parameters are worth setting consistently:
+Two FastAPI decorator options are worth setting consistently:

 @app.get(